NREL/resstock/measures/ResStockArguments/README.md

 **Geothermal Loop: Pipe Type**

 Pipe type of the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops'>HPXML Geothermal Loops</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops'>HPXML Geothermal Loops</a>) is used.

 - **Name:** ``geothermal_loop_pipe_type``
 - **Type:** ``Choice``

 - **Required:** ``false``

-- **Choices:** `auto`, `standard`, `thermally enhanced`
+- **Choices:** `auto`, `auto`, `standard`, `thermally enhanced`

 <br/>

 **Geothermal Loop: Pipe Diameter**

 Pipe diameter of the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops'>HPXML Geothermal Loops</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops'>HPXML Geothermal Loops</a>) is used.

 - **Name:** ``geothermal_loop_pipe_diameter``
 - **Type:** ``Choice``